Dugong: Ecology and life history

 Dugongs are long-lived, and the oldest recorded specimen reached age 73.
 They have few natural predators, although animals such as crocodiles, killer whales, and sharks pose a threat to the young, and a dugong has also been recorded to have died from trauma after being impaled by a stingray barb.
 A large number of infections and parasitic diseases affect dugongs.
 Detected pathogens include helminths, cryptosporidium, different types of bacterial infections, and other unidentified parasites.
 30% of dugong deaths in Queensland since 1996 are thought to be because of disease.

 Although they are social animals, they are usually solitary or found in pairs due to the inability of seagrass beds to support large populations.
 Gatherings of hundreds of dugongs sometimes happen, but they last only for a short time.
-Because they are shy, and do not approach humans, little is known about dugong behavior.
-They can go six minutes without breathing (though about two and a half minutes is more typical), and have been known to rest on their tail to breathe with their heads above water.
+Because they are shy and do not approach humans, little is known about dugong behavior.
+They can go six minutes without breathing (though about two and a half minutes is more typical), and have been known to rest on their tails to breathe with their heads above water.
 They can dive to a maximum depth of 39 m; they spend most of their lives no deeper than 10 m.
 Communication between individuals is through chirps, whistles, barks, and other sounds that echo underwater.
 Different sounds have been observed with different amplitudes and frequencies, implying different purposes.
-Visual communication is limited due to poor eyesight, and is mainly used for activities such as lekking for courtship purposes.
+Visual communication is limited due to poor eyesight and is mainly used for activities such as lekking for courtship purposes.
 Mothers and calves are in almost constant physical contact, and calves have been known to reach out and touch their mothers with their flippers for reassurance.

-Dugongs are semi-nomadic, often traveling long distances in search of food, but staying within a certain range their entire life.
+Dugongs are semi-nomadic, often traveling long distances in search of food, but staying within a certain range their entire lives.
 Large numbers often move together from one area to another.
 It is thought that these movements are caused by changes in seagrass availability.
 Their memory allows them to return to specific points after long travels.
 Dugong movements mostly occur within a localized area of seagrass beds, and animals in the same region show individualistic patterns of movement.
 Daily movement is affected by the tides.
-In areas where there is a large tidal range, dugongs travel with the tide in order to access shallower feeding areas.
+In areas where there is a large tidal range, dugongs travel with the tide to access shallower feeding areas.
 In Moreton Bay, dugongs often travel between foraging grounds inside the bay and warmer oceanic waters.
 At higher latitudes dugongs make seasonal travels to reach warmer water during the winter.
-Occasionally individual dugongs make long-distance travels over many days, and can travel over deep ocean waters.
+Occasionally individual dugongs make long-distance travels over many days and can travel over deep ocean waters.
 One animal was seen as far south as Sydney.
 Although they are marine creatures, dugongs have been known to travel up creeks, and in one case a dugong was caught 15 km up a creek near Cooktown.